 Individual size flotation devices are allowed in the swimming area.
 However, all children and non-swimmers should be accompanied by an adult swimmer.

-There are no lifeguards on duty, so it’s important to take precautions and swim with a buddy.
+There are no lifeguards on duty, so taking precautions and swimming with a buddy is important.

 Wekiwa Springs State Park is the perfect place to cool off this summer.
-So, load up your backpack with your swimsuit and sunscreen and head on over for a fun day in the sun.
+So load up your backpack with your swimsuit and sunscreen and head over for a fun day in the sun.

 Wekiwa Springs State Park is located in Apopka, Florida, on the Wekiva River.
 Paddlesports are a perfect way to enjoy the outdoors, and Wekiwa Springs State Park has plenty of waterways for you to try.

-With a canoe or kayak, visitors can paddle along the Wekiwa River or Rock Springs Run and explore this beautiful natural spring-fed habitat.
+Visitors can paddle along the Wekiwa River or Rock Springs Run with a canoe or kayak and explore this beautiful natural spring-fed habitat.

-The park has canoe or kayak rentals available, and you can pay at the concession stand or bring your own.
+The park has canoe or kayak rentals available, and you can pay at the concession stand (Wekiwa Springs State Park Nature Adventures) or bring your own.
 Rentals are available on a first-come-first-served basis.